hleclerc/Stela/sew/README.md

 Actually a lot of things.

 Some experiments have been made with an interpreter.
-It has allowed for testing of the syntax, the helpfullness of such or such construct, notably with big programs (where C++ shines in front of e.g. python and javascript)... which lead now to something that can considered as convenient
+It has allowed the testing of the syntax, the helpfullness of such or such construct, notably with big programs (where C++ shines in front of e.g. python and javascript)... which lead now to something that can considered as convenient

 Currently a compiler is under heavy development.
 The goal now is to validate that the execution speed are as expected.
-Currently, for testing purpose, it generate basic C++ code.
+Currently, for testing purpose, it generates basic C++ code.